During your hospital appointment

 You may also want to ask whether the clinic has any written material about your condition that you can take away and read.

 There are a number of support groups for various eye conditions.
-Your ophthalmologist or the nurse at the clinic may be able to give you contact details for these organisations, or see our various eye condition or rare eye condition pages for more information.
+Your ophthalmologist or the nurse at the clinic may be able to give you contact details for these organisations.